-Standard for auditing companies whose activities are logistics services for food and non-food products, such as transport, storage, loading/unloading, etc. It applies to all types of transport: delivery by road, rail, ship, plane; frozen/refrigerated products or ambient stable products.
+Standard for auditing companies whose activities are logistics services for food and non-food products, such as transport, storage, loading/unloading, etc. It applies to all types of transport: delivery by road, rail, ship, plane, etc. and to all types of products: frozen, refrigerated, ambient stable, etc.

-If a production company has own logistics activities, they are already covered by the IFS product Standard under the specific subchapter about transport and/or storage.
+The product IFS Standards under the specific subchapter about transport and/or storage already cover a production company's own logistics activities.
 Therefore, it is not necessary to perform a combined audit for IFS Food, IFS HPC or IFS PACsecure in combination with IFS Logistics.